All prescriptions must be issued electronically. However, the following will still be issued on a paper prescription:

 Prescriptions for purchasing medication abroad

-The prescriber can write a prescription titled “Prescription for purchasing abroad” if the patient needs to buy medication while staying in a foreign country other than Estonia.
+The prescriber can write a prescription titled “Prescription for purchasing abroad” if the patient needs to buy medication while staying in a foreign country other than Estonia or Croatia.
 In place of the patient instructions, the prescriber prints an English-language prescription in this case.
 The prescription cannot be used to purchase medicines in Finland.

 Information about medicines dispensed abroad is not recorded in the Prescription Centre.

 The following drugs cannot be prescribed for purchasing abroad

 - CNS drugs containing narcotics or requiring an original prescription

 - medications prepared in the pharmacy